 These are gloomy times – another lockdown as the Covid restrictions continue, and now cold and dark winter weather.
 Winter Cheer is a project to put the smiles back on our faces.
 In December we will be giving small packs of food and essentials to the vulnerable and elderly, and also some sweets to families with children (plus, maybe a few surprises).
 Then, towards the end of the month, a Happy New Year poster and a light for every house.
 If we can all put these in our windows we can wish our neighbours light and hope for the new year.
 And it will look great!

-Also, we have a competition for junior age children to make a picture or design to use on the poster with a prize for the winner.
+Also, we have a competition for junior age children to make a picture or design to use on the poster with a great prize for the winner.
 More info on this leaflet.

 More details about Winter Cheer are on our latest newsletter which everyone should have received at the weekend.
 If you can't find yours, you can download it here.
 If you need more information or know of a home or family that should get one of the packs, send an email.